 Daniel joined the Greene Lab as a Postdoctoral Researcher in June 2016, after receiving his PhD in Biological & Medical Informatics at UCSF.
 He uses hetnets — networks with multiple types of nodes and relationship — to integrate and learn from the past several decades of biomedical research.
 All of Daniel’s research is entirely open: openly licensed and immediately available.
 Check out his GitHub to follow his recent work.
 Daniel also performs many data science projects designed to make science more open and hence productive.

-Daniel Himmelstein's papers with the Greene Lab
+Search for Daniel Himmelstein's papers on the Research page